kryptnostic/kryptnostic-js/docs/development.md

 3. AMD module definition names should be prefixed with `kryptnostic`, e.g. `kryptnostic.storage-client`
 4. When using require for module definitions, prefer explicit `require(name)` calls to destructuring.

+## sublime

+Please use the `kryptnostic.sublime-project` sublime file when editing.
+This will automatically standardize whitespace and eliminate common style problems.

 ## building

-Builds use the require.js optimizer.
-Building will produce `kryptnostic.js` in the `dist` directory.
+Builds use the require.js optimizer, and produces `kryptnostic.js` in the `dist` directory.

 ```
 npm run build